top of page

 • nutrients and oxygen supply muscles with energy,

-• Body-unfriendly substances that aren't flushed out of the muscles by blood or lymph cause a build-up of pathogenic tissue in the form of phlegm, crystals, and oedema.
+• Body-unfriendly substances that aren't flushed out of the muscles by blood or lymph cause a build-up of pathogenic tissue in phlegm, crystals, and oedema.

 What You Can Do